reTHINK-project/specs/messages/discovery-messages.md

 ### Discovery Messages

-This doc specifies the Messages to be used when interacting with the Discovery component integrated in runtime core.
+This doc specifies the Messages to be used when interacting with the Discovery component integrated in runtime core, where,

+* `<userIdentifier>` can be the user address compliant with UserURL data model.
+Example: user://example.com/bob.
+Or can be a email address.
+Example: bob@example.com.

+* `<discoveredRegistryObjects>` can be a JSON object compliant with HypertyInstance data model or a JSON object compliant with HypertyDataObjectInstance data model.

+* `<profiledata>` is an identifier present on the profile of the user in Discovery Service component.

 #### Discover Hyperties/DataObjects by User URL or Email